anoopmohanvijaya/mypage/_projects/1_project.md

 Rotating fluid here refers to a column of water that is being rotated at a constant angular speed.
 What we see are images from a camera that is rotating along with the fluid.
 This is similar to standing on Earth or the view from a geo-stationary satellite.
 You are in a rotating frame because Earth rotates or satellite follows earth's rotation.

 Forcing a current along the circumference creates these cyclic patterns that resemble polar jets of Jovian planets.
-Below is the famous hexagonal polar jet on Saturn.
+The following photograph shows the famous hexagonal polar jet of Saturn.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">